kwong0419/winter-2025-technical-interview-practice/lesson10-hash-tables/README.md

 What's better a hash table or an array?
 Explain.

+It depends on the use case.
+Arrays are better when:

+- You need sequential storage with direct indexing
+- Memory efficiency is crucial
+- You need to perform frequent insertions and deletions at the end of the array

+Hash tables are better when:

+- You need to store and retrieve data based on keys
+- You need fast lookups by key
+- You need to handle collisions efficiently
+- You need to perform frequent insertions and deletions at arbitrary positions

 ## Lecture Content (20 minutes)

 Dive deeper into hash table operations and performance tuning: